Variational Analysis in the Wasserstein Space: Subgradients and variational geometry

 \includeElement{example}{ex_non_subdifferentiability_regular_wasserstein_singletonplans}{true}{false}

-The absence of regular subgradients prompts us to study the general subgradient of the Wasserstein distance.
+The absence of regular subgradients prompts us to study the general subgradient of the squared Wasserstein distance.
 We will do so in the next section.

-\paragraph{The (general) subgradient of the Wasserstein distance} The subdifferentiability of the Wasserstein distance at absolutely continuous probability measures (cf.~\cref{proposition:prop_wassersteindistance_regular_subgradient_must_be_plan}\ref{item:prop_wassersteindistance_regular_subgradient_must_be_plan:differentiable}) fuels the hope that the general subgradient can be characterized by approximating each probability measure via absolutely continuous ones.
-We illustrate the intuition by approximating a Dirac's delta at 0 with Gaussian probability measures with vanishing variance:
+\paragraph{The (general) subgradient of the squared Wasserstein distance.} The subdifferentiability of the squared Wasserstein distance at absolutely continuous probability measures (cf. \cref{proposition:prop_wassersteindistance_regular_subgradient_must_be_plan}\ref{item:prop_wassersteindistance_regular_subgradient_must_be_plan:differentiable}) fuels the hope that the general subgradient can be studied via a mollification argument, i.e., by approximating each probability measure via absolutely continuous ones.
+We illustrate the intuition by approximating a Dirac delta at 0 with Gaussian probability measures with vanishing variance:

 \includeElement{example}{ex_subdifferentiability_via_gaussians_wasserstein}{true}{false}